Last update: 2021-07-29

 Support people serve as an advocate for the patient and help the patient decrease their anxiety, understand their treatment plan and make decisions about their care.

-- Support people and visitors must be 18 years and older.
+- Support people and visitors must be at least 18 years old.

 - Support people are allowed for all inpatient units and for patients with physical, intellectual and/or developmental disabilities and patients with cognitive impairments.